Abstract of Judgment

 Templates and Forms

-Preparing an Abstract of Judgment, Civil and Small Claims (EJ-001) is the first step a judgment creditor must take in order to place a lien on a judgment debtor’s real property or a judgment debtor’s potential recovery in a pending lawsuit.
-Placing a lien gives a creditor the right to be paid from the proceeds of a sale of the debtor’s real property or from the debtor’s monetary award in another lawsuit.
+Putting a lien on real estate gives a judgment creditor the right to be paid from the proceeds of a sale of the debtor’s real property.
 For information on how to foreclose upon a judgment debtor’s real property or place a lien on a lawsuit the debtor has against someone else, visit the California Courts’ Self-Help Website at How to Collect Your Money.

 Step-by-Step Instructions